Skip to content

 RECOMMENDED

-For robust contract definitions with guaranteed consistency, use definePublisherFirst (for events) or defineConsumerFirst (for commands).
+For robust contract definitions with guaranteed consistency, use Event or Command patterns.
 These patterns ensure message schema and routing key consistency between publishers and consumers.

 typescript